wavesoftware/java-eid-exceptions/README.md

 Static convenience methods that help a method or constructor check whether it was invoked correctly (whether its preconditions have been met).
 These methods generally accept a `boolean` expression which is expected to be `true` (or in the case of `checkNotNull`, an object reference which is expected to be non-null).
 When `false` (or `null`) is passed instead, the `EidPreconditions` method throws an unchecked exception, which helps the calling method communicate to its caller that that caller has made a mistake.

 Each method accepts a EID string or Eid object, which is designed to ease of use and provide strict ID for given exception usage.
 This approach speed up development of large application and helps support teams by giving both static and random ID for each possible unpredicted bug.

-This approach is best to use with tools and plugins like [EidGenerator for Netbeans IDE](http://plugins.netbeans.org/plugin/53137/exception-id-eid-generator)

 Example: